Exercise and Weight Loss

 The depressing reality is 102.
 That's less than half the calories you'll get in a small order of fries from McDonald's.
 Telling people they have to move more to drop the weight isn't enough.

-In 2015, as sales for sugary beverages drop, Coca-Cola decided the best way to hang onto customers was shift the blame.
+In 2015, as sales for sugary beverages drop, Coca-Cola decided the best way to hang onto customers was to shift the blame.
 Coca-Cola gave over 1.5 million dollars to a new nonprofit called Global Energy Balance Network.
-The scientists the nonprofit hired make the argument that Americans are too overly fixated on food and that we need to exercise more.
+The scientists the nonprofit hired to make the argument that Americans are too overly fixated on food and that we need to exercise more.

 You've just learned that's not true.
 Without limiting the calories we get from food and sugary drinks, we're never going to drop the fat.
 Any weight loss plan you start has got to deal with calories, you're not going to simply exercise your way out of the problem.

 On December 1st, 2015, the "Global Energy Balance Network" was officially shut down.
 Their website says, "Effective immediately, GEBN is discontinuing operations due to resource limitations."

 The Associated Press revealed that along with a $1 million donation, Coca Cola helped select the GEBN leaders, edited the GEBN mission statement and suggested content for the GEBN website.